Cobalt-OS/Cobalt/README.md

 ---------------------------------------------------------

 __New in Cobalt 1.2:__
-* VirtualBox is now officially suported
+* VirtualBox is now officially supported
 * Windows 3.0, 3.1, and 3.11 for Workgroups is now officially supported
 * The installer has been greatly improved, and you can now repair existing Cobalt installations
 * Now uses JEMMEX as the memory manager instead of Emm386 and Himem, resulting in better performance and lower RAM usage